 We managed to wake up at 8 am the next morning and geared up for the days trek by 9 am.
 It was a 4 km hike till Gaumukh – the sources of Ganges followed by a 5 km steep climb through the Gangotri glacier to reach Tapoban, the base camp of Mt Shivling.
 As we started, a flock of the himalayan bharals greeted us and in around 2 hours we reached Gaumukh.

-Babaji who was staying in Tapoban for last 7 yrs, was interacting only with signs as he had taken “Maunavrat” (vow of silence).
-He lives throughout the year in Tapoban.
-He gets all his stuffs packed by travellers and porters from Gangotri.
-He has been captivated by the peaceful serenity of this dreamland ever since he came here.
+Babaji who was staying in Tapoban for last 7 yrs, was interacting only with signs as he had taken “maunavrat” (vow of silence).
+He lived throughout the year in Tapoban.
+All his supplies are packed by travelers and porters from Gangotri.
+Babaji had been captivated by the peaceful serenity of this dreamland ever since he came here.
 We headed to our small stone walled rooms which had basic mats and blankets and dozed off in a flash.
 The constant creaking and jumping of the rats (most probably) disturbed many times in the night.

 Gangotri glacier was a 27 km long glacier ending in Gamukh giving rise to the holy Ganges.
 After 2 hours of crossing several stretch of snow fields we finally reached the viewpoint of Sunderban.
 The glacier here takes a V-shaped turn and it this is where the Mt Kedardome and Sunderban peak are located.
 Campsite was 1 km ahead.
 Assessing the ruggedness of the terrain camping in Sunderban requires the best of equipments and camping skills.

-After a short photo session the weather started to turn bad, it started drizzling so we headed back to Mauni baba’s ashram and was served with lunch.Post lunch due to bad weather condition bad we dropped our idea to go to Neel taal instead we roamed around taking snaps.
-Mauni baba performed his daily rituals while we experienced the beauty of the sun setting in the mountains imparting them a fiery red colour.
+After a short photo session the weather started to turn bad.
+It started to drizzle so we had to head back to the ashram.
+After lunch the weather turned gloomy so we had to drop our plan to go to Neel taal.
+Mauni baba performed his daily rituals while we experienced the beauty of the sun setting in the mountains imparting them a fiery red color.
 Some other trekkers had arrived in the evening.
 We exchanged our travel story with them.

 Next morning we had to wake up early to experience the sunrise over Mt.
 Shivling and the surrounding mountains.
 After breakfast we started early at 7 am.
 In around 40 minutes we reached the Akash Ganga stream, which was flowing swiftly as usual.
 We successfully crossed it and headed downwards.